 In a world where extroversion is the dominant force that plays in the spotlight, (with 60% or more of the population claiming the label of ‘extrovert’) introversion takes place behind the scenes.
-As a result, being an introvert doesn’t mean that you can’t function in society, it just has to do with how the person is able to recharge their batteries.
+As a result, being an introvert doesn’t mean that people can’t function in society, it just has to do with how the person is able to recharge their batteries.
 And so World Introvert Day is a day dedicated to honoring the people who keep the world going around a little differently.

 History of World Introvert Day

-World Introvert Day is about bringing awareness about the inward-focused world of introverts, and that their actions and habits don’t make them less normal.
-Many studies have shown that introverts, despite their habits are an important minority that work behind the scenes of an extroverted world to keep it functioning.
+World Introvert Day is about bringing awareness for the inward-focused world of introverts, making it known that their actions and habits don’t make them anything less than normal.
+Many studies have shown that introverts, despite their deep need for alone-time, are an important minority that work behind the scenes of an extroverted world to keep it functioning.

 So, each year, many introverts take this time after the exciting events of the major holidays to recharge by doing their favorite hobbies.
 And it is also a time to prepare themselves for the year to come.
-There are many blog sites that focus their audience on the aspects of introversion, and even celebrate it, and so World Introvert Day is a huge highlight in observing the world of introverts.
+There are many blog sites that focus their audience on the aspects of introversion, and even celebrate it.